mastercake10/spaceio-docs/docs/plugin/safarinet/commands.md

 - Type: `admin`
 Gives empty safarinets to a player at a certain amount and type.

+### /safarinet set \<singleuse/reusable\>
+- Permission: `safarinet.set`
+- Type: `admin`
+Sets the default safarinet item for the specified egg type to the item in hand.
+Supports custom model data.

 ### /safarinet recipe \<singleuse/reusable\>
 - Permission: `safarinet.recipe`
 - Type: `user`